September 25-30, 2016

 - Students will develop a structured action plan to accomplish both their personal goals and those identified by their institution.
 In addition to one on one time with the instructors during the course, students will be provided with resources and contacts to provide continued support after the course is complete.

-Hollie Colahan, Curator of Large Mammals - Denver Zoo
+Hollie Colahan, VP for Animal Care - Denver Zoo

 Dawn Neptune, Behavioral Programs Coordinator